Alfresco/docs-alfresco/content-services/latest/develop/reference/web-scripts-ref.md

 You can build your own RESTful interface using lightweight scripting technologies (such as JavaScript and FreeMarker), allowing you to arbitrarily map any content in the repository to resources on the web, or you can use out-of-the-box web scripts that already encapsulate many of the mappings.
-The Alfresco Content Services CMIS (Content Management Interoperability Services)
+The Content Services CMIS (Content Management Interoperability Services)
 AtomPub binding is implemented as a series of web scripts.

 You can use web scripts for various solutions, such as:

-* Integrating Alfresco Content Services with third party systems
+* Integrating Content Services with third party systems
 * Providing feeds
 * Developing data services
 * Developing UI services such as portlets